 I usually work with Yongnuo 300 and 600 LEDS for portraits and Nikon SB-900 flash to shoot moments.
-I occasionally use the Lowell GL-1 to do backlight in engagement sessions or portrait sessions at weddings or the SB-900 flash together with the MagMod basic kit.
+I occasionally use the Lowell GL-1 to do backlight in engagement sessions (see ideas) or portrait sessions at weddings or the SB-900 flash together with the MagMod basic kit.

 While photographing engagement sessions, I use two Nikon D700 cameras with a Sigma 35mm f/1.4 Art lens and a Nikon 105mm f/2.8.